 The Torpedo shape is quite similar to a cigar shape, but with one strong difference.
 Torpedo shapes pens have the straight, clean lines through the middle of the body, but they come to a sharp point at each end, like the Edison Nouveau Premiere, or are sharply tapered, like the Lamy 2000.

 Another classic style pen shape is the flat top.
 These pens have a larger, more prominent cap and a smaller body.
 There is a noticeable step between the cap and pen body when the pen is capped.
 These pens are characterized by their straight, flat top of their caps.
-The Conklin Duragraph and Conklin Nighthawk are both great examples of this.
+The Conklin Duragraph is a great example of this.

 This shape is a bit unusual, a seemingly classic style with a twist.
 Baseball bat shaped pens have a larger, more prominent cap and a very tapered body.
 They resemble a baseball bat that is smaller near the one end and flared out drastically towards the end.
 Brian’s example of this is the Delta Amalfi, but the Monteverde Invincia could also be a decent example of this.